Sunday, February 5, 2023

 Society of San Vincent de Paul of St. Jude

-We attempt to reopen to serve those in need in our parish and community.
+We reopen to serve those in need in our parish and community.
 Open once a week.
-The food pantry will be open: Wednesdays 3:30 p.m. - 4:30 pm. |
+The food pantry will be opened: Wednesdays 3:30 p.m. - 4:30 pm. |

 ● Interview outside, clients wait in the car ●Wear mask ●Social distancing ●Food only, no clothing . ●Wear mask ●Social distancing ●Food only, no clothing.
 We are giving a try and things are subject to change! |